WeBankPartners/we-cmdb/cmdb-wiki/docs/developer/wecmdb_local_standalone_guide_en.md

 >**Note**
-Specify the `spring.profiles.active=local` parameter to start the We-CMDB service.
+Specify the `spring.profiles.active=en-local` parameter to start the We-CMDB service.
 The system will start the in-memory database H2 and configure it as > the system database source, initialize the schema and insert test data.